-General Information about Post-Federal Award Reporting Requirements
+General Information About Post-Federal Award Reporting Requirements

-Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR.
+Recipients must submit quarterly financial reports, semi-annual progress reports, a final progress report, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
 Future awards and fund drawdowns may be withheld if reports are delinquent.

-Special Reporting requirements may be required by OJP depending on the statutory, legislative or administrative obligations of the recipient or the program.
+Special Reporting requirements may be required by OJP depending on the statutory, legislative or administrative requirements of the recipient or the program.